-(22) Third-country national seasonal workers should be granted equal treatment in respect of those branches of social security listed in Article 3 of Regulation (EC) No 883/04 of the European Parliament and of the Council of 29 April 2004 on the coordination of social security systems1.
+- (22) Third-country national seasonal workers should be granted equal treatment in respect of those branches of social security listed in Article 3 of Regulation (EC) No 883/04 of the European Parliament and of the Council of 29 April 2004 on the coordination of social security systems.
 The Directive does not harmonise the social security legislation of Member States.
 It is limited to applying the principle of equal treatment in the field of social security to the persons falling under its personal scope.
 This Directive should not confer more rights than those already provided in existing Union legislation in the field of social security for thirdcountry nationals who have cross-border interests between Member States.
+Due to the temporary nature of their stay in the territory of a Member State, third-country nationals admitted for the purpose of seasonal employment under this Directive would not, in most cases, qualify for unemployment benefits.
+Member States are, therefore, given the possibility to restrict equal treatment in respect of unemployment benefits.
 This Directive does not provide for family reunification and accordingly does not confer rights on family members of a seasonal worker.
 Furthermore, this Directive does not grant rights in relation to situations which lie outside the scope of EU legislation such as, for example, to family members residing in a third country.
 This should not, however, affect the right of survivors who derive rights from the seasonal worker to receive survivor's pensions when residing in a third country.
-This is without prejudice to the non-discriminatory application by Member States of national legislation providing for de minimis rules on contributions to pension systems.
+This is without prejudice to the non-discriminatory application by Member States of national legislation providing for de minimis rules on contributions to pension systems. - (22a) Union law does not limit the power of the Member States to organise their social security schemes.
+In the absence of harmonisation at Union level, it is for each Member State to lay down the conditions under which social security benefits are granted, as well as the amount of such benefits and the period for which they are granted.
+However, when exercising that power, Member States should comply with Union law. - (22b) Similarly to other Directives in the field of legal migration, the notion of goods and services in this Directive does not include study [...] and maintenance grants [...] and loans or other grants regarding [...] education and vocational training.

-1 OJ L 166, 30.4.2004, p.
+OJ L 166, 30.4.2004, p.
 1.